 Electrician Training Programs and Requirements

 Electricians work in the construction, maintenance and manufacturing industries and are responsible for installing, repairing and maintaining electrical systems and equipment.
 Electricians must understand state and local building codes and be able to read technical diagrams.
 Full apprenticeship programs are sponsored by various professional electrical worker associations or private companies.

 Those hoping to work as supervisors, managers or product developers in the industry should consider pursuing an associate's degree.
 The curriculum for all electrician training programs is guided by the National Electric Code (NEC) and OSHA safety requirements.

 Associate of Science in Electrical Technology

 Associate's degree programs usually include the same hands-on and classroom training as apprenticeship programs.
 However, general education requirements in the humanities and sciences must be met for degree completion.
 Some course topics might include:

 Licensing is required for electricians in almost every state.
 Requirements generally include a specified number of hours of classroom and on-the-job training plus completion of a written examination.
 In order to maintain licensure, most states require at least seven hours per year of continuing education classes.
 Some states have approved online training to meet these requirements.

 A national convention and numerous regional meetings are sponsored each year by NECA and its chapters.
-There are numerous trade shows available to keep electricians up-to-date on current trends, new products and other developments within the field.
+There are numerous trade shows available to keep electricians abreast of current trends, new products and other developments within the field.
 Many of the courses offered through workshops can be used to meet continuing education requirements.
 Frequent changes to law and new technologies require electricians to take continuing education classes in order to stay up-to-date.
 Additionally, courses in labor relations and project and business management are useful to those seeking advancement to a supervisory or managerial level.